 - Our e-blast communication process is used to inform members about what is happening in our Association.
 This includes newsletters and specific event reminders.
 All members are welcome to contribute articles for our Newsletter, as deemed suitable by the Directors.

 - BCITRA is affiliated with COSCO BC (Council of Senior Citizens' Organization of BC).
 This is a very active organization and we have a delegate who attends their monthly meeting and brings relevant information to the Directors to share with the membership.
-The Wellness arm of COSCO offers free workshops to interested parties.
+The Health and Wellness arm of COSCO offers free workshops to interested parties.
 We try to offer several such workshops in the fall and spring term.
 Upcoming topics are highlighted in newsletters and specific e-blasts.

 - We provide a wealth of information to questions that our members ask.
 ‘Where do I find a good plumber?’, ‘My doctor has retired, now what do I do?’, ‘I’m downsizing from a house to an apartment - HELP!’
 Well, we are here to HELP!
 Our membership is a diverse group of individuals with a wide range of life skills; if we don’t know the answer, there is someone out there within e-blast reach who will.
 This is what we mean by being ‘connected’.